 Unfortunately, these scenarios happen all the time in IT outsourcing.

 Agile software development requires your team and your vendor's team to be constantly communicating.
 This way, you're always informed on the progress and decisions being made in the project, and are there to chime in, provide direction and make definitive business decisions.
 You can always "correct" this issue with more documentation, but this slows down your process and you end up losing a lot of the benefits of agile.

 There's also the fact that your deployed team would still have to handle the cases where requirements don't explain what needs to be done under certain conditions due to lack of detail.
 This means going back to more traditional methods, where the team would need to report a bug and wait for it to be corrected.
 Though there are ways of getting through this, the question you need to be asking yourself is "is it really worth it?"

 Fortunately, you don't need to sacrifice response speed and subject your team to the work of writing hundreds of pages of requirements—not to mention the job of making sure that documentation is correct and covers all the system details.
 Working with a nearshore software development partner enables you to enjoy the benefits of outsourcing without the inconveniences surrounding dissimilar time zones.
-Instead of having to wait for issues to be reported, your deployed team can just pick up the phone (or send an email or send a text message) and ask your team directly.As you begin to work more closely to your nearshore team, you'll find you have more time to focus on meeting your business objectives, making strategic decisions, approaching your product development analytically, and improving your product every day.
+Instead of having to wait for issues to be reported, your deployed team can just pick up the phone (or send an email or send a text message) and ask your team directly.As you begin to work more closely to your software outsourcing nearshore team, you'll find you have more time to focus on meeting your business objectives, making strategic decisions, approaching your product development analytically, and improving your product every day.

 Want to learn more?
 We'd be happy to explain in more detail!